Romanian distance runner Constantina Tomescu-Dita in action at the 2005 World Half Marathon Championships

-First of eight world half appearances in 1998
+First of eight World Half appearances in 1998

 Few athletes embraced the World Half Marathon Championships more than the Romanian who made the first of her eight appearances at the event in 1998.

 That was in Uster, Switzerland, where she placed 29th and secured team silver for Romania.
-At the 1999 edition in Palermo she placed 13th before finishing 32nd in Bristol 2001 and 22nd the following year in Brussels.
+At the 1999 edition in Palermo she placed 13th before finishing 32nd in Bristol in 2001 and 22nd the following year in Brussels.

-Dita advanced significantly in 2003, setting back-to-back marathon personal bests in London (2:23:43) in Chicago (2:23:35), placing second in the ‘Windy City’.
+Dita advanced significantly in 2003, setting back-to-back marathon personal bests in London (2:23:43) and Chicago (2:23:35), placing second in the ‘Windy City’.
 Her improved form was reflected in her performance at the World Half Marathon Championships in Vilamoura, Portugal, when finishing fifth in 1:10:05.

 New Delhi bronze and Chicago Marathon win on back-to-back weekends

-Besides placing a disappointing 20th when struggling in the intense heat at the Athens Olympic Games her 2004 season was also a success.
+Besides placing a disappointing 20th when struggling in the intense heat at the Athens Olympic Games, her 2004 season was also a success.
 She claimed a podium spot for third in that April’s London Marathon and bounced back from her Olympic pain to win a bronze medal at the World Half Marathon Championships in New Delhi.